 Another option, as mentioned by Jeff at The Mead House Podcast when TANG was discussed on Episode 67, is to not use Go-ferm at all for low gravity meads.
 Osmotic stress to yeast only really kicks in at 1.104 OG or higher, so Go-ferm may not be totally necessary at lower gravity.
 This may work as the rehydrated yeast should already have a store of minerals and amino acids, needed for the quick fermentation of a short mead.
 However, I still recommend the use of Go-ferm even at low gravity.
 First, because Scott Labs recommends it and it is prudent.
 Second, I prefer to make an activated starter to ensure a quick start to fermentation and reduce the contact of nutrients with spoilage organism.
 This is particularly true for yeasts that have a low competitiveness factor.

 What should the pitch rate be for a mead?
 Groennfell meadery pitches at 5 g per gallon.
 Ken Schramm of Schramm’s Mead pitches at 3-4 g per gallon.
 Michael Fairbrother of Moonlight meadery pitches at 1 g per gallon.
-I usually pitch between 3-4 g per gallon.
-But beware: there is very little evidence of how pitch rate interacts with recommended YAN to affect the presence of off-flavors.
+TOSNA 3.0 varys the pitch rate from 1 to 4 grams per gallon depending on starting gravity.
+I usually pitch somewhere close to TOSNA 3.0 but also pitch at higher rates occasionally.
+But beware: there is very little validated evidence of how pitch rate interacts with recommended YAN to affect the presence of off-flavors.
 Over pitching may increase the risk of off-flavors since the dry yeast are already relatively well fed with nutrients.
-At the very least, choosing a pitch rate and sticking with will make you a more consistent mead maker.

-Finally, I generally recommend following a staggered nutrient regime.
-I suggest not using a hard and fast rule for timing and amounts, but rules of thumb:
+I generally recommend following a staggered nutrient regime.
+Use what TOSNA 3.0 recommends if using TOSNA 3.0.
+If deviating I would suggest not using a hard and fast rule for timing and amounts, but rules of thumb:

 - For short meads, with high pitch rates, the fermentation is done very quickly (2-5) days.
 In this case, add all or most (~60-75%) nutrients upfront at pitch and the remainder at 12, and 24 hours.